Anti-correlation between excitations and locally-favored structures in glass-forming systems: Introduction

 This paper is organised as follows.
-In the following methods (Sec. \ref{sectionMethods}), we provide some details of our computer simulations, experiments and analysis.
+In Sec. \ref{sectionMethods} we describe our computational and experimental models and methods.
 We present our results in Sec.~\ref{sectionResults}.
 Our findings are discussed in Sec.~\ref{sectionDiscussion} and we conclude in Sec.~\ref{sectionConclusion}.
 Supporting information is provided in Sec.~\ref{sectionSupporting}.